VanessaMancia/Logging-and-Monitoring/README.md

 <details close>

 In this section we will bring logs from Azure Active Directory

+The most important part of this lab is to get the "Azure Active Directory Premium P2" Go to Active Directory> Licenses > All products
+Then click "add" and you should be able to see the free trial to Premium P2

+  ----

+After that is all set and done
-First search "Azure AD" go to "Security" then click "Identity Protection"
+Search "Azure AD" go to "Security" then click "Identity Protection"